 - Harpoon mole trap

-You can also trap moles using a small live-trap, such as is put out by the Havahart Company.
-The problem with Havahart traps, though, is that you still have to get rid of the live critter after you've trapped it.
+You can also trap moles using a small live-trap, for catch-and-release removal.
+The problem with this method, however, is that you still have to get rid of the live critter after you've trapped it.
 In some states, animal relocation is actually prohibited.

-Trapping in the early spring can get rid of pregnant females, effectively nipping in the bud what would be a greater problem later.
-Where you place the trap is critical to your success in trapping.
-You'll want to place your mole trap near active feeding tunnels (that is, the shallower of the two types of tunnel described above).
-Here's how to tell if a feeding tunnel is active:
+Trapping in the early spring can get rid of pregnant female moles, effectively nipping in the bud what would be a greater problem later.
+Where you place the trap is critical to success.
+Place your mole trap near active feeding tunnels (that is, the shallower of the two types of tunnel described above):

-- Using your hand or a trowel, flatten sections of the mole's raised ridges of soil.
+- Using your hand or a trowel, flatten sections of the raised soil edges of the feeding tunnel.

 - Mark these sections with something bright (perhaps some old ribbon that you can tie to a stick to make a little flag), so it will be easy to relocate them later.

+Warning: If you have pets or children who play in the yard, seek alternative (natural) methods for getting rid of moles, rather than using potentially dangerous poisons or killing traps.
 Mole-Med mole repellent is advertised as a safe alternative.
 When you consider the likelihood of needing to reapply it, however, this method of getting rid of moles could be expensive.
 Natural, cheaper alternatives for homeowners who do not mind experimenting a bit may be a better idea.
-These will be presented next.

 Natural Ways to Control Moles

-Many do-it-yourself mole control success stories focus on methods that involve planting barriers composed of certain plants whose smell moles find offensive.
-While this alternative, organic way (an instance of "companion planting") is probably less reliable than the use of traps, baits, or repellents, it is also a lot more fun.
-In addition, some of these are gorgeous plants that are worth growing in their own right.
-So if you need to deal with these pests but are not desperate for fast results, then using certain plants as a natural way to control moles may be the right option for you.
+Many do-it-yourself mole control success stories focus on methods that involve planting barriers composed of certain plants whose smell repels moles.
+While this alternative, organic method (an instance of "companion planting") is probably less reliable than the use of traps, baits, or repellents, it is also a lot more fun and potentially much safer.
+In addition, some of these are gorgeous plants that are worth growing in their own right: